-The Drama Concentration program teaches the student to use dramatic language to express, communicate and appreciate dramatic works.
+The Drama Concentration teaches the student to use dramatic language as a means to express, communicate and appreciate dramatic works.
 Students work individually, in dyads, small and full class groups.
 Students will apply basic dramatic elements including gesture, sound, voice, and movement through various performance activities.
 The simultaneous use of body and voice as a means of expression and communication with particular emphasis on performance art and acting skill development is the particular focus.
-There are three large scale presentations throughout the year which are mandatory.

-- Creates and performs dramatic works (66.7%) - Appreciates dramatic works (33.3%)
+Creates and performs dramatic works (66.7%) Appreciates dramatic works (33.3%)